Introduction

 Note: TVS authenticates certificates on behalf of Call Manager.
 Regenerate this certificate last.

 Navigate to each server in your cluster (in separate tabs of your web browser) begin with the publisher, then each subscriber.
-Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find:
+Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find.

 - Select the TVS pem Certificate.

-- Once open select Regenerate and wait until you see the Success pop-up then close pop-up or go back and select Find/List.
+- Once open, select Regenerate and wait until you see the Success pop-up then close pop-up or go back and select Find/List.

 - After all Nodes have regenerated the TVS certificate, restart the services:

-- Log into Publisher Cisco Unified Serviceability.
+- Log into Publisher Cisco Unified Serviceabililty.

 - On the publisher select Restart on Cisco Trust Verification Service.